skaija/susan-testing/Test/APIs/3-map-api/x-service-architecture/index.md

 | HSL park and ride API  | https://www.hsl.fi/en/information/park-and-ride
 | HSL Ticket Sales       | https://data-hslhrt.opendata.arcgis.com/datasets/

-**Note:** HSL Ticket Sales is not really an API but data that is updated manually.
-The exact file:
+**Note:** HSL Ticket Sales is not really an API but data that gets updated manually.
+The exact file is available at:

 http://data.hslhrt.opendata.arcgis.com/datasets/42045a8235114dc8bf417df0a1a89edd_0.geojson